⁂ ⁂ ⁂

 "Unless you wanna don the hood tonight, Martins will have another peaceful night.
 I have to get home, my mother expects the usual post-date sit down."

 "I'll pass.
 I promised Carly to come to Big Belly Burger to be there when she closes up.
 The last couple of nights a few shady guys came by and she's a bit scared."
 He sighed.
 "The city really isn't that safe anymore these days.
-Wait, did you say "post-date sit down"?" he asked and stared disbelievingly at Oliver.
+Wait, did you say "post-date sit down"?" he asked and stared at Oliver in disbelief.

 Oliver grimaced and shook his head.
 "Don't even get me started.
 She's a mother on a mission.
 There's absolutely no stopping her until I'm married to the perfect woman."